International Flavors & Fragrances: History

-Environmental Record
+Environmental record

 IFF published its first external sustainability report: Sustainability: The Essence of IFF in 2011.
 In 2012, IFF adopted the 12 Principles of Green Chemistry as an important differentiator in product design and development.

 In 2014, IFF opened a 4,000 kilowatt Photovoltaic Solar Installation in New Jersey, which supplies approximately 40 percent of the electricity needs of its Hazlet, NJ fragrances manufacturing and creative center facilities.
 It has more than 16,000 modules and approximately 1 million solar cells covering 20 acres of IFF property, making IFF a leader in renewable energy in its sector.

 In 2015, IFF achieved LEED Silver Certification for its Flavors Creative Center in Indonesia and achieved Roundtable for Sustainable Palm Oil (RSPO) Supply Chain Certification for its facilities in the United States, the United Kingdom and the Netherlands.

-In 2015, Coca-Cola, FUJIFILM, International Flavors and Fragrances, Agristo, Cofely and Water Board De Dommel opened a collective waste water treatment plant on the premises of FUJIFILM in Tilburg, Netherlands.
-The waste water treatment plant can process about 10 million litre per day or more than 3.5 billion litre waste water per year.
+In 2015, Coca-Cola, FUJIFILM, International Flavors and Fragrances, Agristo, Cofely and Water Board De Dommel opened a collective wastewater treatment plant on the premises of FUJIFILM in Tilburg, Netherlands.
+The wastewater treatment plant can process about 10 million litre per day or more than 3.5 billion litre wastewater per year.
 The plant has a low level of energy consumption and implements the latest technology in the field of water treatment.
-After treatment, the waste water is discharged as clean water into the Wilhelmina Canal, making it available for reuse by the four companies, or for another sustainable use in the Tilburg region.
+After treatment, the wastewater is discharged as clean water into the Wilhelmina Canal, making it available for reuse by the four companies, or for another sustainable use in the Tilburg region.

 In 2016, IFF was awarded a place on the CDP Climate "A" List for the 2nd year in a row and achieved a 7% year-over-year reduction in GHG emissions intensity.
 IFF also became the first flavors and fragrances company to join Together for Sustainability (TfS), driving responsible sourcing throughout their supply chain.